-Special moments in difficult days
+Special moments to manage difficult days

 I’ve been meaning to write a blog entry for a few weeks.
-Apart from being ridiculously busy – teaching 180 young people and 20 adults a week – I’ve been waiting for some significant mindfulness experience to occur to inspire me to write.
+Apart from being ridiculously busy – teaching 180 young people and 20 adults a week – I’ve been waiting for some significant mindfulness experience or special moment to occur to inspire me to write.
 I wondered yesterday how long I should wait.
 Can I simply celebrate and share a little moment?

 My mindfulness practice enhances my life in some way most days and perhaps I don’t need to wait for something momentous to happen before I write?
 Maybe the thought, ‘Who am I to write about something quite ordinary in a blog?’ can simply be a thought that comes and goes, that needn’t be taken seriously?